 Access to trails and lookouts is free.

-Signage is located all along the trails, between the bottom of the mountain and the summit of Mount St. Anne (including the small Mount St. Anne).
+Signage is located all along the trails, between the bottom of the mountain and the top of Mont Sainte-Anne (including the small Mont Sainte-Anne).

-Two shelters are accessible: the first is at the start of trails, north of the campsite.
-The other is located near the 3 Lookout parking lot (suspended glass platform site), the other starting point for the summit of Mount St. Anne and the Crevasse area.
+Two reception shelters are available: the first is located at the start of the trails, north of the campsite.
+The other is located near the parking lot of Belvedere 3 (site of the suspended glass platform), the other starting point towards the summit of Mont Sainte-Anne and the Crevasse sector.

 In these shelters, there is a large map of the trail system, the regulations and the usual information.